-Two best girlfriends living in London suddenly find themselves battling wits with seasoned criminals when they decide to blackmail the culprits of a bank heist in their neighborhood rather than reporting the crime to the police.
-Refusing to be played by this new competition and give up the demanded $2 million, the leaders of the gang of robbers (Kevin McNally and Michael Gambon) decide to start playing dirty tricks, threaten violence and counterfeit money in an effort to throw the two women (played by Minnie Driver and Mary McCormack) off course.
+Two best girlfriends, Shannon (Minnie Driver) and Frances (Mary McCormack), living in London, suddenly find themselves battling wits with seasoned criminals when they decide to blackmail the culprits of a bank heist in their neighborhood rather than reporting the crime to the Police.
+Refusing to be played by this new competition and give up the demanded two million dollars, the leaders of the gang of robbers, Mason (Kevin McNally ) and Kerrigan (Sir Michael Gambon), decide to start playing dirty tricks, threaten violence and counterfeit money in an effort to throw the two women off course.
 When the blackmail and counter attacks hurt an innocent bystander, the kooky best friends must use their friendship to empower each other to lure the hardened criminals into a risky trap.Written by

-The robbery at the beginning of the film is inspired by the real life Baker Street robbery of 1971.
-Elements in the film from the real life bank robbery include: the robbers tunneling in from the store next door, looting the safety deposit boxes, a spotter on the roof across the street, and their communications being picked by local radio and scanning equipment.
+The robbery at the beginning of this movie was inspired by the real-life Baker Street robbery of 1971.
+Elements in the film from the real-life bank robbery include: the robbers tunneling in from the store next door, the looting of the safety deposit boxes, a spotter on the roof across the street, and their communications being picked by local radio and scanning equipment.
 See more »

 Was this review helpful to you?

 | Report this